square/connect-nodejs-sdk/README.md

 **Note:** The new SDK supports TypeScript.
 It exports type files that you can use to type-check the SDK usage in TypeScript codebases.

 ### Client instantiation and initialization
-Use the following examples to compare client instantiation and initialization in the deprecated SDK versus the new SDK.
+Use the following examples to compare client instantiation and initialization in the retired SDK versus the new SDK.

-#### Deprecated Connect SDK
+#### Retired Connect SDK
 This is how you import the `square-connect` library, and instantiate and initialize the API client.
 ```javascript
 var SquareConnect = require('square-connect');